 We have a Senior Rights Information Officer, Elizabeth Tucker, responsible for compliance with data protection regulations, who can be contacted on 020 3640 5903.

 Sharing your information

 Where we have indicated above that information may be shared, we always ensure the people receiving your information uphold the same information security standards as we do.
 This will often be specified in writing as part of a contract or information sharing agreement.
-All staff and agents of the British Homeopathic Association are bound by strict duties of confidentiality.
+All staff and agents of the Homeopathy UK are bound by strict duties of confidentiality.

 Keeping your information